69 More Fun, Interesting & Weird Random Facts: Volume 2

 63. The sperm whale is the loudest animal on earth.
 The clicking sound of a sperm whale has been recorded at 230 decibels — that’s noisier than a jet engine taking off!

-64. William Shakespeare — perhaps the most famous writer in the history of the world — had parents and children that could not read or write.
+64. William Shakespeare — perhaps the most famous writer in the history of the world — had parents, wife, and children that could not (or just barely) read or write.

-Click on the book to buy The Complete Works of Shakespeare!
+Click on the guy to buy The Complete Works of Shakespeare!

 65. Have you ever used a mix of random symbols and punctuation to signify curse words when writing?
 That’s called a grawlix.